horea-chivu/hc-vim/README.md

 1. Gorgeous font(Monaco) and customized colorschemes(github for day, codeschool for night)
 2. Modern .vimrc configuration
-3. Vundle(plugin manager) support with included plugins
+3. Plug Vim(plugin manager) support with included plugins
 4. File explorers:
     * **scrooloose/nerdtree** - allows you to explore your filesystem and to open files and directories
     * **tpope/vim-vinegar** - enhances netrw(default Vim file explorer)